The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 At the base level, our rotation is really simple.
 Our first priority is making sure we always have Huton up and running.
 This means that at any point while Huton has less than 40 seconds left, we need to make sure we use Armor Crush to make sure it doesn't fall to zero, because this would require us to use one of our Mudra charges to cast Huton instead of a different ninjutsu, which is automatically 800+ potency lost.

 While learning and before you get really comfortable, I would recommend playing safer and using Armor Crush at a higher amount of time left, but once more comfortable, you want to start optimizing around Armor Crush being used outside of raid buffs, since Aeolian Edge has more potency, and in turn benefits more from raid buffs.
 As for Shadow Fang, it will be used as one of first things, if not the very first thing you do inside every single Trick Attack.
-This should be your regular priority outside of your trick attack windows:
+This should be your regular priority outside of your Trick Attack windows:

 1. Keep up Huton, which means use Armor Crush at some point after Huton falls below 40 seconds but before it falls below one second.
 2. Aeolian Edge.